krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 It makes it easy to provide multiple users with access to AWS resources.

-And with IAM, you can manage
+And with IAM, you can manage:
 - users,
 - goups,
 - access policies,